Utkarsh0901/Bro-intrusion_detection_system/README.md

 ```
 - Similarly, you can use other scripts.
 You can also run all existing scripts all together.

+### Sending logs to remote server
+- checkout __us_threading.py__, It's a daemon python file which can send json format logs from __notice.log__ which is produced when we run FTP Brute-force Attacking scripts.
 ## Load multiple scripts through bro
 - checkout _bro-2.5.1/scripts/test-all-policy.bro_ and _bro-2.5.1/scripts/policy/_ ,you can add scripts in the later and add them in test-all-policy.bro .
 - The base/ scripts are all loaded by default and not included here. example :